Sending HMRC your Self Assessment tax return

 Make sure you know your User ID and password

 If you only use Self Assessment Online once a year, it's worth checking well before the deadline that you know your User ID and password.

 If you've lost either your User ID or password

-If you’ve lost either your user ID or your password, you can get a new one.
-Make sure you allow enough time to receive the new ID or password before the 31 January deadline.
+If you’ve lost either your User ID or your password, you can get a new one.
+You may not now receive your new User ID or password in time to send your tax return online by 31 January.
+You should still send your tax return online as soon as you can.
 Follow the link below and select the 'Lost User ID' or 'Lost password' link.

 If you've lost both your User ID and password

 If you've lost both your ID and password, you can send an online form asking for a copy of your user ID.
 When you get that, you can reset your password online.